mapbox/DEPRECATED-patrol-rules-guardduty/README.md

+### We are in a private beta with GuardDuty.
+Everything in this repo is under an NDA.

 # Patrol Rules GuardDuty
 These are [patrol rules](https://github.com/mapbox/patrol) for GuardDuty, which sends the alerts you want to PagerDuty.
 Patrol is part of Mapbox's security framework.